whitaker-io/machine/README.md

 // Filter is a function that can be used to filter the payload. type Filter[T any] func(d T) bool

+// BaseFn is a function that is used to process the payload in a single step
+// of the Y Combinator recursion. type BaseFn[T any] func(d T) T

+// BaseFnTransform is a function used by the Y COmbinator to perform a recursion
+// on the payload.
+type BaseFnTransform[T any] func(d BaseFn[T]) BaseFn[T]

 ```

 These are used in the `Builder` type provided by the `Stream` type: